TimeXAIgroup/signxai2/README.md

 pip install signxai2
 ```

-This installs the complete package with both TensorFlow and PyTorch support.
+**Note:** This installs the complete package with both TensorFlow and PyTorch support.
+Ensure you're using Python 3.9 or 3.10 before installation.

 ### Install from source